MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-M365TeamsApp.md

   - Noone
 - LastUpdatedDate: Last Updated date
 - InstalledBy: The user performing the installation
-- InstallReason: Reason of installation
+- InstalledSource: Source of installation
 - Version: Version of the app installed
 - InstallForUsers: List of all the users for whom the app is enabled.
   Values: